rich-newman/typescript-analyzer-eslint-prettier/docs/setupangular.md

     <p *ngIf="forecasts==false"><em>Loading...</em></p>
     <app-sizer ([size])="fontSizePx"></app-sizer>
 ```
 If the Analyzer is working correctly you should see two @angular-eslint errors, one per line.
-The first line should have a @angular-eslint/template/eqeqeq on 'forecasts==false', the second line should have a @angular-eslint/template/banana-in-box error on '([size])="fontSizePx"'
+The first line should have a @angular-eslint/template/eqeqeq error on 'forecasts==false', the second line should have a @angular-eslint/template/banana-in-box error on '([size])="fontSizePx"'
 2. To test it's working with TypeScript, open a TypeScript file, for example ClientApp/src/app/app.component.ts and change the value of the selector to CamelCase.
 For example change it from 'app-root' to 'AppRoot' in app.component.ts.
 You should get a @angular-eslint/component-selector error 'The selector should be kebab-case'.
 3. To test it's working with inline HTML templates in TypeScript files in your component TypeScript file from 2 replace the entire @Component attribute on the class with the code below:
 ``` javascript